WangYijia1209/Machine-Learning-Model-Training-APP/README.md

 ```bash
 pip install -r requirements.txt
 ```
+This will install all the necessary libraries for running the app.

 ### 3. Run the Streamlit App
 To launch the app, run the following command: